-As a new year dawns we return with Domestic, an informal evening of new work from home on 13 Jan.
+As a new year dawned we returned with Domestic, an informal evening of new work from home on 13 Jan.
 Shifting regulations mean a date for our 21st Emergency is to be confirmed, and we’ll announce further events as they seem feasible…

-Visit Domesticated to discover eight works in our new home for video performance, and our YouTube channel to re-watch 2020’s live streamed events.
+Visit Domesticated to discover eight works in our new home for video performance, and our YouTube channel to re-watch recent live streamed events.

 Keep abreast of interesting things to watch and find information for artists via our News page — you can keep in touch with us by signing-up for our Weekly Warning e-mail.